alehkot/druphpet/README.md

     - JSLint

 Some of the packages are not enabled by default.
 You can always adjust installed packages and settings in `puphpet/config.yaml` file.

-_Experimental_ status means that packages are installed, but not yet customizable as stable.
-To enable _experimental_ support, adjust the 'experimental' setting in `puphpet/config.yaml`.

 ## Local overrides
 (not working at this moment)